 Open to residential, commercial, office-related, public and quasi-public, and light industrial uses that can be contained within and cause no nuisance outside of the building or proposed development.
-Uses prohibited expressly in 18.10.030, in addition to outdoor storage or outdoor vehicle sales are not allowed in the DC Zone.
-No nuisances that are typically disallowed in downtowns and are incompatible with residential areas, including hazardous materials and uses that produce noises above what is currently allowed in NBMC 8.26.
+Uses prohibited in all zoning districts as expressed in 18.10.030, in addition to outdoor storage or outdoor vehicle sales disallowed specifically in the DC Zone, continue to be disallowed.
+No nuisances, as shown in NBMC Chapter 8.08 are allowed, including hazardous materials and uses that produce noises above what is currently allowed in NBMC 8.26.